Kingdom of Sussex: Geography

 The Kingdom of Sussex had its initial focus in a territory based on the former kingdom and Romano-British civitas of the Regni and its boundaries coincided in general with those of the later county of Sussex.
 For a brief period in the 7th century, the Kingdom of Sussex controlled the Isle of Wight and the territory of the Meonwara in the Meon Valley in east Hampshire.
 From the late 8th century, Sussex seems to have absorbed the Kingdom of the Haestingas, after the region was conquered by the Mercian king Offa.

 A large part of its territory was covered by the forest that took its name from the fort of Anderitum at modern Pevensey, and known to the Romano-British as the Forest of Andred and to the Saxons as Andredsleah or Andredsweald, known today as the Weald.
 This forest, according to the Anglo-Saxon Chronicle, was 120 mi wide and 30 mi deep (although probably closer to 90 mi wide).
 It was the largest remaining area of woodland and heath in the territories that became England and was inhabited by wolves, boars and possibly bears.
 It was so dense that Domesday Book did not record some of its settlements.
 The heavily forested Weald made expansion difficult but also provided some protection from invasion by neighbouring kingdoms.
-Whilst Sussex's isolation from the rest of Anglo-Saxon England has been emphasised, Roman roads must have remained important communication arteries across the forest of the Weald.
+While Sussex's isolation from the rest of Anglo-Saxon England has been emphasised, Roman roads must have remained important communication arteries across the forest of the Weald.
 The Weald was not the only area of Sussex that was forested in Saxon times—for example, at the western end of Sussex is the Manhood Peninsula, which in the modern era is largely deforested, but the name is probably derived from the Old English maene-wudu meaning "men's wood" or "common wood" indicating that it was once woodland.

 The coastline would have looked different from today.
 Much of the alluvium in the river plains had not yet been deposited and the tidal river estuaries extended much further inland.
 It is estimated that the coastal plain may have been at least one mile broader than it is today.
 Before people reclaimed the tidal marshes in the 13th century the coastal plain contained extensive areas of sea water in the form of lagoons, salt marsh, wide inlets, islands and peninsulas.
 To the South Saxons of the 5th and 6th centuries this coastline must have resembled their original homeland between coastal Friesland, Lower Saxony and Schleswig-Holstein.